hepsycode/SLIDE-x/README.md

 This step requires the [frama-c](https://frama-c.com/) software analyzer.

 #### Simulation
-The simulation phase involves the execution of the toolchain of each processor supported by the framework.
-The following is a description of each supported processor and the tools needed to get the information required to calculate CC4CS:
+The simulation phase involves the execution of the toolchain for each processor supported by the framework.
+The following is a description of each supported processor and the tools needed to get the information required to extract HW/SW metrics:

 - **Atmel AVR family**:
 	- **[simulavr](https://www.nongnu.org/simulavr/)**: the instruction set simulator of the Atmega328p;